 A password-protected site ensures that only those who have permission will be able to see your website.
 Your wedding website includes some details (like the time and location of the event, and possibly your mailing for RSVPs) that you might prefer to protect.

-Wix makes it easy to password protect your site (see the video below).
+Wix makes it easy to password protect your site.
 You’ll just need to make sure to provide guests with the password by including it with the URL on the invitation.

 4. Don’t Forget Any Important Details